andrefisch/NCAA-Calculations/README.md

 # NCAA-Calculations

+# Virtualenv
+It's good practice to run a virtual env so the different installations don't step on each other for other projects.
+Check out this documentation: https://virtualenv.pypa.io/en/stable/userguide/

+Once it is installed, in your project directory run the following command one time `virtualenv .`
+This will create the `bin` file and everything else needed for the virtualenv.

+Going forward you can activate and deactivate like so `source bin/activate`
+`deactivate`

+With the environment activated run
+`pip install -r requirements.txt` to install all of the project pre-reqs.

 # Tests
 `nosetests -v` will run all of the tests in the project in a test file and display the name of the test being run.
 See `src/test_school.py` for a simple example for creating a test file.